Udesh-Regmi/Javascript/Day1/Readme.md

-This is the Day1 of 30 days Javascript from the roadmap from hiteshchaudhary a.k.a 'Chai aur Code'.
+This is the Day-1 of 30 days Javascript

+Topic : Variables and Datatypes
  Acivity 1: Variable Declaration
  ```javascript
 // Task 1 : Declare a variable using var  , assign it a number and log the value in console.